chetna2707/ocd_login_page/README.md

 - Drop down menu to select branch and year.
 - All the fields are made compulsory.
 - Footer includes functional links to instagram, whatsapp channel and email.
-- Login and signup buttons redirect to home page of OCD website.
+- Signup buttons redirect to home page of OCD website.